-Histories of Information: Introducing the Special Issue of Information &
+Histories of The Internet: Introducing the Special Issue of Information &

 Culture (with Andrew L. Russell and William H. Dutton).
 Forthcoming in